EstianD/react-beat-baker/README.md

 ## Description

-This is a App that enables you to build beats with different instruments.
+This is a App that enables you to build beats with different drum kits.
 The App was written in React.

 ## Demo